 Mail Handlers Insurance and Medicare

 The Mail Handlers Benefit Plan (MHBP) has been around for federal and postal employees for over 50 years.
 They have a few plan options, including Self Only, Self Plus One, and Self and Family.
 As other FEHB plans, it’s not creditable coverage under Part B.

 It’s best to have MHBP and Medicare.
 Then, Medicare will be the primary insurance, and MHBP will give you access to things Medicare doesn’t cover like overseas coverage and chiropractic care.

 FEHB and Medicare and TRICARE For Life

-Federal employees can’t suspend coverage; but, you can cancel and choose TRICARE instead.
+Federal employees can’t suspend coverage; but, you can cancel and choose TRICARE For Life instead.
 And, if you lose TRICARE involuntarily, you can immediately re-enroll in FEHB.
 Further, if you choose to dis-enroll from TRICARE, you can still re-enroll in FEHB.

 How the Federal Employee Health Benefits Program and Long-Term Care Works

 Those that qualify for the FEHB Program can apply for Federal Long Term Care Insurance.
 Another option would be a Medicare Advantage plan.
 Now that Advantage plans can offer Long-Term Care, some policies include coverage.
 Medicare won’t provide any Long Term Care benefit; but, an advantage policy might.

 If you continue to work past the age of 65, the best course of action is to delay Part B until retirement.
 FEHB will cover you and save you from paying the Part B premium.
 At retirement, enroll in Part B to have secondary insurance.
 Those still working are exempt from the Part B late penalty fee.